 Get Outside People Involved:

-Some people live and breathe business management, and they very well know the ins and outs of the entire exercise.
+Some people live and breathe business project management, and they very well know the ins and outs of the entire exercise.
 You can hire these people to implement the required changes in your organization, keeping in mind your unique challenges, strengths, and workforce.

 Assess your Existing Position: